Geology

 Geologists studied the formation and structure of the South Coast seafloor – how it was shaped, what the sediment cover on the seafloor is made of and what rock formations lie beneath the seafloor sediments.
-This information is vital to the RECsRegional Environmental Characterisation surveys - scientific research projects to assess the physical (geology), biological (ecology) and archaeological environment of a particular study area., creating maps of the seafloor for other scientists to use.
+This information is vital to the RECs, creating maps of the seafloor for other scientists to use.

-The geological maps form an essential foundation for the South Coast RECRegional Environmental Characterisation survey - a scientific research project to assess the physical (geology), biological (ecology) and archaeological environment of a particular study area. archaeological and ecological research and interpretations.
+The geological maps form an essential foundation for the South Coast REC archaeological and ecological research and interpretations.
 They help identify where humans might have lived when sea levels were lower, exposing the seafloor, and on what type of sediment certain groups of animals prefer to live today.

-This section provides a summary of the South Coast RECRegional Environmental Characterisation survey - a scientific research project to assess the physical (geology), biological (ecology) and archaeological environment of a particular study area. results for the geological research.
+This section provides a summary of the South Coast REC results for the geological research.

 Click on links below to find out about each topic, or scroll down to read the entire text.